-Tuition and Institutional Refunds including Housing, Board and other Fees

-If a student has completed 60% or more of the period of attendance for which the student was charged, the tuition, housing, board and other fees is considered earned and the student will receive no refund.
+Tuition and Institutional Refunds including Housing, Board and other Fees is considered earned and the student will receive no refund.
 If the student has received federal student financial aid funds, the student is entitled to only a pro-rated refund of any moneys not paid by federal and/or institutional student financial aid.